aviolaine/programmatic-application-manipulation/README.md

 textExample.exe: This script programmatically enters text into the edit field in the createExample window.
 In particular, it enters the letter 'a'.

 #### Linux:
+...

 ## Installing
-For windows scripts: make sure g++ is installed, and that you are using a Windows computer.
+For windows scripts: If you are only using the executables, make sure that you are using a Windows computer.
 Preferably use a Windows 10 computer; it is where the code was compiled originally.
-If you want to make changes to the scripts, simply run 'make' to create a new executable.
+If you would like to compile the scripts yourself, make sure g++ is installed, then run 'make' in any directory to create the executables.

+For linux scripts: ...